 The Waterberg Trust in the UK is governed by a board of six trustees.

-- Mrs Wilhelmina Loudon-Barnaart – Once landowner in the Waterberg, now resident in Holland, she has been a trustee of TWT since its inception and was on the board member of WWS.
+- Mrs Wilhelmina Loudon-Barnaart – Once landowner in the Waterberg, now resident in Holland, she has been a trustee of TWT since its inception and was a board member of WWS.
 She has twenty-five years of experience in hospital nursing and has a particular interest in the welfare of vulnerable children.

 - Mrs Elaine Franklin – has 20 years experience working for major UK and US manufacturers and for Tesco Retailing.
 Elaine has gained knowledge of a range of business functions, although her main passion is for marketing.
-She enjoys the contact this brings with people and the fulfillment of developing new opportunities.

 - William Orme – has helped Barry plan, organise, raise money for, and participate in two TWT Cambridge to Norfolk cycle rides.
 As a keen but amateur trails cyclist with a long career in tech, William joined the board in 2021 to help out with the TWT website and to organise more fantastic bike rides in the UK and the Waterberg.
 With a long time love of Africa, he has a thinly disguised motive for wanting to visit the Waterberg.

 - Mrs Sophie Williams-Thomas – an anthropology graduate who began working in the Waterberg in 1992.
 A founder committee member of WWS, Sophie moved to England in 2004, started to raise funds for TWT projects and recognised the need to set up a UK charity, open a Justgiving site and maintain a website.